Tropical linearization and stability analysis of discrete dynamical systems at the tropical origin }: Concluding remarks

 where at least one equality holds for each collection of inequalities.
 Moreover, the term $a_{i,j} \otimes x_j$ contributes to evaluating $A \otimes \bm{x} \oplus \bm{b}$ around $\bm{p}$ only if $a_{i,j} = p_i-p_j$.
 Hence, the tropical linear approximation is determined by the fixed point $\bm{p}$ itself rather than the infinitesimal behaviour around $\bm{p}$.

 Furthermore, if a tropical linear difference equation $\bm{x}^{(t+1)} = A \otimes \bm{x}^{(t)} \oplus \bm{b}$ has a fixed point $\bm{p}$, then we have

 for any $m \in \mathbb{Z}_{\geq 0}$ by using $\bm{p} = A \otimes \bm{p} \oplus \bm{b}$ repeatedly.
 When $\bm{p}$ and $\bm{b}$ are finite vectors, the matrix sequence $\{A^{\otimes k}\}_{k \in \mathbb{Z}_{\geq 0}}$ should be bounded from above.
 This implies that the maximum eigenvalue of $A$ must be nonpositive.
-Therefore, a stability analysis based on the sign of the maximum eigenvalue no longer makes sense.
-Based on the above observations, we believe that a tropical linear approximation at a finite fixed point would likely be a substantially different approach, if it were to be implemented.
+Therefore, the stability analysis based on the sign of the maximum eigenvalue would exhibit substantially different behavior.
+Nonetheless, it would be interesting to investigate how the behavior differs when the maximum eigenvalue is negative versus when it is zero.
+This is related to whether each inequality $a_{i,j} \leq p_i-p_j$ in~\eqref{eq:conclusion} is strict or not.
+Hence, the stability at the finite fixed point might be explained in terms of the tropical linearization matrix $A$ as well, which is left for future study.